 Vitamin C requirements are higher when we are frequently in the sun or smoke, because they increase free radicals in the body.

-Take salads at every meal: raw vegetables have more vitamin C because cooked ones loose this vitamin since heat destroys it.
+- Take salads at every meal: raw vegetables have more vitamin C because cooked ones lose this vitamin since heat destroys it.
 You can also eat gazpacho someday.

 3. Drink enough water